pt9999/fixlang-minilib-random/doc/Minilib.Trait.Rng.md

 #### associated type `RngResult rg a`

 The result type of `rng_xxx` functions.
-This must be a monad.
+This should be a monad, for example `Identity a`, `IOFail a` etc.
+This result will be lifted by the lifter.

 #### associated type `[m : *->*] RngLift rg m a`